scienceux/eye-tracking-posters/paper.md

 :alt: Gaze signatures
 :align: left

 Gaze Signatures of Participants Watching Poster N° 2 based on Fixation Duration Timelines.
-Note.
-Orange are Fixations within AOIs and black those outside AOIs.
+Note: Orange are Fixations within AOIs and black those outside AOIs.
 The duration of the fixations is marked as line (spike=longer duration).
 This graph was meant to reveal patterns on how easy / difficult the poster content was to digest.
 The idea was, that good poster design should produce no spikes (shorter fixation duration is associated with lower cognitive load) and should be mostly orange (participants looking at the relevant parts of the poster mostly).
 Although this poster n°2 (considered the best #betterposter design) does invoke long and unspiked orange line segments (especially in comparison with other posters), it remains unclear (to the author) how to interpret the results.
 ```

 :::{figure}